-To be successful in any endeavor the first thing we need to do is to identify exactly what success in that area means to you personally.
+To be successful in any endeavor the first thing we need to do is to identify our own definition of of what personal success in that area would mean.
 Your pattern of achievement will follow your definition.
 Many people focus on being successful in just one area of their life such as relationships or business.
 That’s probably why it is so common to see those who are very successful in one area, but struggling in others.

 Another thing that can happen when pursuing success is that we choose to make a conscious trade off by neglecting one or more aspects of life in order to succeed in another.
 For example, workaholics don’t generally have the most meaningful family lives.
 Everyone at work may see them as extremely successful, but is that how their families are likely to feel?

 On the other side of the spectrum we might find a very devoted family man who excels at being a husband and father, but struggles to make ends meet.
 While he has succeeded in an area that a workaholic has not, his attainment probably doesn’t bring him much recognition from the business community.

 A broader definition of being successful

 While any level of accomplishment, in any area of life, can be gratifying, I prefer a much broader and more balanced version of being successful.
 I would rather raise the level of my whole life experience than pursue billionaire status while everything else falls by the wayside.
 Life should be viewed as a synergistic adventure where goals in one area contribute to the whole.
 My concept of personal success is actually much more synergistic in nature.